 Now, if you have been to Colorado, you know what it’s like to drive this route from, let say, Chicago to Denver.
 From the flatness of the Midwest, comes the moment when you pass Denver and hit the mountains.
 After Denver, it is a completely different landscape, and the driving conditions change drastically.

 In the auto transport industry, it is very hard to guarantee pick-up or delivery dates.
 Carriers and brokers always talk about time frames.
-When you need auto transport services, a logistics consultants will ask about your first available pick up date and delivery date.
+When you need auto transport services, a logistics consultant will ask about your first available pick-up date and delivery date.
 Yet, they always explain to customers that delivery date and time cannot be guaranteed.
 Many customers wonder why that is.

 What causes delays when shipping a car?

-Traffic is a problem for all of us.
-For the big trucks it is even a bigger obstacle.
+Traffic is often a problem for all of us.
+For the big trucks, however, it is even a bigger obstacle.

-Shipping a car from the Midwest to California means that the carrier will pass through various weather conditions – rain, snow, and sun.
+Shipping a car from the Midwest to California, for example, means that the carrier will pass through various weather conditions – rain, snow, and sun.
 Driving through the Colorado Mountains is hard and it means lower gears and slower speed.
 During winter the carrier could face dangerous storms and slippery roads.
 Thus, shipping a car in the winter season often takes a bit longer.

 Truck mechanical failures happen, especially in winter conditions.

-The auto transport trucks are utilized daily and this means frequent breakdowns.
-I am not saying they break down every day, but we can’t compare a 2005 truck with the same year car.
+The auto transport trucks are utilized daily, and, with time, it means frequent breakdowns.
+No, trucks don’t break down every day, but we can’t compare a 2005 truck with the same year’s car.
 The straining affecting the two types of motor vehicles is very different.

 Last but not least on our list is customer delays.
 Even if you are on time with your car, other customers can slow down the shipping process by being late or not showing at all.

-If you still have any questions, please feel free to call or contact us online.
-Our shipping specialists will answer all car shipping questions you may have.
+If you have any questions, call or contact us online, because timely information is key to a stress-free car shipping experience.
+Our vehicle relocation experts will be happy to answer all auto transport queries you may have.
 Thank you!